Accreditation and Approvals

 Chapel Hill, NC 27514

-In February 2012, Daoist Traditions was licensed by the UNC Board of Governors to confer a Master of Acupuncture and Oriental Medicine degree.
-Daoist Traditions has submitted an application to the UNC Board of Governors for a license to offer the Professional Doctorate degree program.
-Approval of the degree program is pending the outcome of the review.
+In February 2012, Daoist Traditions was licensed by the UNC Board of Governors to confer a Master of Acupuncture and Oriental Medicine (MAOM) degree.
+In May 2018, the UNC Board of Governors issued a license for Daoist Traditions to offer the Doctor of Acupuncture and Chinese Medicine (DACM) Degree Program.

 National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)